5 Complex Numbers

 We have the following arguments: \[\begin{align*} & \arg (1) = 0 & \quad & \arg (i) = \frac{\pi}{2} \\ & \arg (-1) = \pi & \quad & \arg (-i) = -\frac{\pi}{2} \\ & \arg (1+i)=\frac{1}{4} \pi & \quad & \arg (-1-i)=-\frac{3}{4} \pi \end{align*}\]

-We can represent non-zero complex numbers in polar coordinates.
+We can represent any non-zero complex number in polar coordinates.

 Theorem 32: Polar coordinates